-Future Years: Future FOM is assumed to decline until 2030 to $51/kW-yr in the Moderate Scenario (i.e., approximately a 25% drop) and approximately $39/kW-yr by 2050 in the Advanced Scenario based on DOE investments that are likely to help lower costs (DOE, 2012).
+Future Years: Future FOM is assumed to decline until 2030 to approximately $52/kW-yr in the Moderate Scenario (i.e., approximately a 25% drop) and approximately $45/kW-yr by 2030 in the Advanced Scenario based on DOE investments that are likely to help lower costs (DOE, 2012).

-Use the following table to view the components of operating expenditures.
+Use the following table to view the components of OPEX.

 Definition: Capacity factors are influenced by power block technology, storage technology and capacity, the solar resource, expected downtime, and energy losses.
 The solar multiple is a design choice that influences the capacity factor.

-Base Year: The 2022 ATB capacity factors are generated from plant simulations using SAM Version 2021.12.02 at the resource locations identified below, with 10 hours of storage, and corroborated by operational data:
+Base Year: The 2023 ATB capacity factors are generated from plant simulations using SAM Version 2022.11.21 at the resource locations identified below, with 10 hours of storage, and corroborated by operating data:

-A key finding of (Murphy et al., 2019) is that if future costs of CSP decrease sufficiently, CSP could be deployed across a greater range of the United States and DNI resources.
-For example, with aggressive cost decreases and given regional market constraints, southeastern states with lower DNI resources (e.g., Florida and South Carolina) could see CSP capacity deployments of up to 5 gigawatts electrical (GWe).
+A key finding of (Murphy et al., 2019) is that if future costs of CSP decrease sufficiently, CSP could be deployed across a greater range of the United States and DNI resources, such as in Texas as highlighted in the lower DNI example.
+For example, with aggressive cost decreases and given regional market constraints, southeastern states with lower DNI resources (e.g., Florida and South Carolina) could see CSP capacity deployments of up to 5 gigawatts electrical (GWe) (Murphy et al., 2019).

-Future Years: The future projections for the Conservative, Moderate, and Advanced technology innovation scenarios are unchanged from the Base Year.
+Future Years: The future capacity factor projections for the Conservative, Moderate, and Advanced scenarios are unchanged from the base year.
 Technology improvements are focused on CAPEX and O&M cost elements.

-Estimates of capacity factors for CSP in the 2022 ATB represent typical operation.
-The dispatch characteristics of these systems are valuable to the electric system to manage changes in net electricity demand.
+Estimates of capacity factors for CSP in the 2023 ATB represent typical operation and are based on the location's DNI.
+The dispatch characteristics of these systems are valuable to the electric system in managing changes in net electricity demand.
 Actual capacity factors will likely be influenced by the degree to which system operators call on CSP plants to manage grid services.